zanvd/accountant/Readme.md

 A script for running it is present in the _bin_ folder.
 You can familiarize yourself with it by running it with the _-h_ flag.

-Please read the Notes before running the app.
+Please read the Notes bellow before running the app.

 ### Production